 Hanging Weight vs. Take-Home Weight (Where Most Confusion Happens)

-After trimming, bone removal, and moisture loss, take-home weight is commonly 30–40% less.
-That means a “$6/lb” hanging-weight deal can translate to a much higher real cost per pound in your freezer.
+Many farms advertise an attractive per-pound price based on hanging weight — the carcass weight before trimming and processing.
+After trimming, bone removal, and moisture loss, take-home weight is often 30–40% less.
+That means a “$6/lb” hanging-weight deal can translate into a significantly higher real cost per pound in your freezer.

 Quarter Cow Cost Per Pound (Real Math)